Keep your blood pressure in check

 What can I do to control my blood pressure?

 High blood pressure can be caused by many factors.
-You can't control some risk factors, such as age, ethnicity and gender.
+You can't control some risk factors, such as age, ethnicity and family history.
 Other factors, such as diet, exercise and smoking can be addressed through lifestyle changes to reduce your risk for high blood pressure.

 - Have your blood pressure checked regularly as recommended by your healthcare provider.

-- If your doctor has prescribed medication for hypertension, take it as directed.
-Follow these links to more information about medications for hypertension and heart disease or hypertension and stroke.
+- If your healthcare provider has prescribed medication for hypertension, take it as directed.
+Follow these links to more information about managing your medications for hypertension and heart disease or hypertension and stroke.

 - Reduce the amount of salt you eat.
 High sources of sodium are found in highly processed foods.
 This includes fast foods, prepared meals, processed meats (such as hot dogs and lunch meats), canned and dried soups, bottled dressing, packaged sauces, condiments and salty snacks.
 Also try to limit your use of salt in cooking and at the table.
 Heart & Stroke recommends that Canadians eat less than 2,300 mg of sodium (about 1 tsp / 5 mL of salt) a day total from processed foods and salt added during food preparation and at the table.
 If you have high blood pressure, the recommendation is to eat less than 2000 mg of sodium per day.